 Your brand will have access to a lot of customers, because these stores have a lot more customer traffic than specialty retail.
 That established customer base is one that your brand can market and sell to.

-One of the downsides of working with big-box stores or big e-comm is they dictate the rules of the relationship — and they’re looking out for Number One.
+One of the downsides of working with big-box stores or big e-commerce is they dictate the rules of the relationship — and they’re looking out for Number One - namely, themselves.
 Their size means that they get to decide on and structure the deals.
 Will the terms be favorable for your brand?